 American true crime writer and journalist Linda Wolfe first came to prominence with her 1989 book Wasted.
 A study of Robert Chambers’ “Preppie Murder,” it received an Edgar Award nomination and recognition as a New York Times Notable Book.
 By then, Wolfe had already published two other compelling true crime reads—The Murder of Dr. Chapman and Love Me to Death—in addition to contributing to publications like New York Magazine and Vanity Fair.

-Now 85, Linda Wolfe continues to write and is still involved in the National Book Critics Circle, of which she’s a founding member.
-Below, you’ll see all five of her true crime books—each one a showcase of the keen journalistic eye she uses to examine the monsters who walk among us.
+On February 22, 2010, Linda Wolfe passed away at the age of 87.
+Her passing marks the end to an astonishing career in journalism and true crime reporting.
+Below, you’ll find all five of her true crime books—each one a showcase of the keen journalistic eye she uses to examine the monsters who walk among us.

 The Murder of Dr. Chapman